SimonYamazaki/02456-Speech-recognition-with-Augmented-Hearing/README.md

 By Victor Holm, Louis Lech Nissen and Simon Yamazaki Jensen.

+This repository includes:
+-all scripts used for preprocessing
-This repository includes all scripts used for preprocessing as well as audio transcription files to recreate main results.
+-all speech data used for training and inference -speech transcription files to recreate main results

 ## Preprocessing
 - Addition of noise audio and speech audio was done using added_noise.m